MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-resource.md

       :::image type="content" source="~/assets/images/teams-toolkit-v2/manual/cloud/updated-final-cloud_1.png" alt-text="final":::

-  > [!NOTE]
-  > You need to provision for each environment after you have successfully added the resource in your Teams app.
+   You need to provision for each environment after you have successfully added the resource in your Teams app.

 ### Add cloud resources using TeamsFx CLI